Skip to Main Content

 Intruder Alert!

-Every year our schools are visited by thousands of people, that’s a good thing.
-Sometimes people can struggle with the notion of making our schools both welcoming spaces where all individuals are seen and valued, and secure spaces where we feel safe, and know we belong - it seems those two ideas are at odds with each other.
-Let me show you they are not and how we can make our schools both secure and welcoming.
+Every year, thousands of people visit our schools, and that’s a good thing.
+Sometimes, people can struggle with the notion of making our schools both welcoming spaces where all individuals are seen and valued and secure spaces where we feel safe and know we belong.
+It seems those two ideas are at odds with each other.
+Let me show you they are not and how we can make our schools secure and welcoming.

-Nearly every public place we go to, stores, venues, and restaurants are welcoming places, indeed their very success depends on attracting and making people comfortable.
-All of these places also have private (secure) spaces where the public is not permitted.
+Nearly every public place we go to, including stores, venues, and restaurants, is a welcoming place; indeed, their success depends on attracting and making people comfortable.
+These places also have private (secure) spaces where the public is not permitted.
 You are not permitted in the kitchen, behind the bar, or check-out counter.
 So what causes the confusion in a school?
-The difference in a school is that the student population seems like “the public” so our non-student visitors feel like they should be able to go to the same places students go.
-In order to define the difference, we need to...
+The difference in a school is that the student population seems like “the public,” so our non-student visitors feel like they should be able to go to the same places students go.
+To define the difference, we need to...

 Make it obvious.